Door dents

 Don’t park sideways or take up more than one spot

-There are a lot of stories out there from people that have come out to find their car damaged (both intentionally or unintentionally) after parking this way.
+There are a lot of stories out there from people who have come out to find their car damaged (both intentionally or unintentionally) after parking this way.

 How are door dings repaired